Rafl27/publicFriendsList/README.md

 # publicFriendsList

-MERN CRUD project where you can add friends to a mongo database, the avatars come from the Dice Bear API.
+CRUD application using the MERN stack where you can add/remove/edit friends in a mongo database, the avatars are randomly generated using the Dice Bear API.

 ![Screenshot](preview.png)